9 Bridges to GIS software

 GRASS GIS and PostGIS are popular in academia and industry and can be seen as products which buck this trend as they are built around the command-line. ↩

-Note that there is also the mapedit package but its intention is to allow the quick editing of a few spatial features, and not professional, large-scale cartographic digitizing.↩
+The mapedit package allows the quick editing of a few spatial features but not professional, large-scale cartographic digitizing.↩

 An early use of the term ‘bridge’ referred the coupling of R with GRASS (Neteler and Mitasova 2008).
 Roger Bivand elaborated on this in his talk “Bridges between GIS and R”, delivered at the 2016 GEOSTAT summer school (see slides at http://spatial.nhh.no/misc/). ↩

 QGIS Cloud lets you store geographic data and maps in the cloud.
 In the background it uses QGIS Server and PostgreSQL/PostGIS.
 This way, the reader can follow the PostGIS example without the need to have PostgreSQL/PostGIS installed on a local machine.
-We are thankful to the QGIS Cloud team for hosting our PostGIS example.↩
+Thanks to the QGIS Cloud team for hosting this example.↩

 ststands for space/time.↩